Code-Institute-Submissions/b1ndark-project3/README.md

   1. Open Github
   2. Log in or Sign up
   3. Look for my repository [Blackjack](https://github.com/b1ndark/project3)
-  4. Look for code button next to the gitpod button at the top right(click on it).
+  4. Look for code button next to the Gitpod button at the top right(click on it).
   5. A window will pop up with options for you to select to clone it with such as HTTPS, SSH or GitHub CLI.
   6. Once selected copy the link that is shown.
   7. Open your code editor terminal.